ctphoenix/Python-Course-Material/chapter5.md

 *** =instructions
 -  Use our homemade KNN classifier `knn_predict` on this sampled dataset to predict wine quality.
 -  Compare these results to the scikit-learn accuracy using the `accuracy` function.
-Store these results as `percentage`.
+Store these results as `percentage`, and print.

 *** =hint
 - Use `knn_predict` for each value in `predictors[selection]`.